HassanMahmoodKhan/Efficient-Brain-Tumor-Detection-for-Early-Intervention/README.md

 ## Data Preprocessing

 I have employed the following steps to preprocess the dataset:
-- Train, Validation, & Test set split
+- Train & Test Split
 - Data Augmentation
 - Feature Scaling